ovh/docs/pages/platform/kubernetes-k8s/installing-wordpress/guide.en-gb.md

 persistentvolumeclaim "data-my-first-k8s-wordpress-mariadb-0" deleted
 </code></pre>

-## Installing the Wordpress Helm chart
+## Installing the WordPress Helm chart

-For this tutorial we are using the [Wordpress Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/wordpress){.external} found on [Bitnami repository](https://github.com/bitnami/charts/).
+For this tutorial we are using the [WordPress Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/wordpress){.external} found on [Bitnami repository](https://github.com/bitnami/charts/).
 The chart is fully configurable, but here we are using the default configuration, with only the minimal set of customization to make it work well on OVHcloud Managed Kubernetes Service.

 > [!primary]
 >